 “Increase the possibility and probability paid employment for our pupils”

 Through our innovative and highly regarded ‘Pathway to Employment’, the established partnerships we have with independent Careers Education providers and local businesses, we have achieved some significant outcomes for young people with learning difficulties and additional needs, enabling them to secure full time paid employment.

 Through the schools Person Centred approach to planning, pupils are able to articulate their dreams and aspirations for their futures and adult life.
 For some pupils, their clear aspiration is to enter the world of work.
 To support this goal, we have created a unique and highly regarded ‘Pathway to Employment’.

-Our Pathway consists of 5 distinct but related strands:
+Our Pathway to Employment consists of 5 distinct but related strands: